Wix vs. WordPress vs. Squarespace: Which Online Website Builder is Best For SEO?

 Wix is a well-rounded website builder that offers everything you need to build your website: Domains, hosting, and hundreds of templates with niche-specific designs.
 Wix features a basic free option and a paid premium version.

 Wix’s claim to fame, however, is its ease of use.
-It features drag-and-drop functionality and a clearly laid out interface that can help you personalize your site without any hassle.
+It features drag-and-drop functionality and a clearly laid-out interface that can help you personalize your site without hassle.

-Going back a few years, Wix had a terrible reputation when it came to SEO.
-However, to the platform publishers’ credit, they have steadily improved its tools and capabilities.
+Going back a few years, Wix had a terrible reputation regarding SEO.
+However, to the platform publishers’ credit, they have steadily improved their tools and capabilities.

 The platform now provides convenient access to SEO add-ons from the Wix App Market, a complete SEO toolkit called “The Wiz” and other SEO features, including: